 The advantage of assigning each user his own group is that it allows users to have a unified umask of 007 in all instances.
 When users wish to restrict access of a file or directory to themselves, they leave the group set to their individual group.
 When they wish to open the file or directory to members of their workgroup or project, all they need to do is to change the file's or directory's group accordingly.

 Consider, again, our /etc/passwd example:

-Groups provide a handy mechanism for treating a number of users in a certain way.
-For example, you might want to set up a group for a team of students working on a project so that students in the group, but nobody else, can read and modify the team's files.
+Groups provide a handy mechanism for providing a subset of users access to some subset of files.
+For example, you might want to set up a group for a team of researchers working on a project (for example decoding of genome), so that only researchers from this group, but nobody else, can read and modify the genome FASTQ/FASTA files.